sindresorhus/exit-hook/readme.md

 ### gracefulExit(signal?: number): void

-Exit the process and makes a best-effort to complete all asynchronous hooks.
+Exit the process and make a best-effort to complete all asynchronous hooks.

 ```js
 import {gracefulExit} from 'exit-hook';